tlocke/pg8000/README.md

 - *application_name* - Sets the [application\_name](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-APPLICATION-NAME).
 If your server character encoding is not `ascii` or `utf8`, then you need to provide values as bytes, eg.  `'my_application_name'.encode('EUC-JP')`.
 The default is `None` which means that the server will set the application name.
 - *replication* - Used to run in [streaming replication mode](https://www.postgresql.org/docs/current/protocol-replication.html).
 If your server character encoding is not `ascii` or `utf8`, then you need to provide values as bytes, eg. `'database'.encode('EUC-JP')`.
 - *sock*  - A socket-like object to use for the connection.
 For example, `sock` could be a plain `socket.socket`, or it could represent an SSH tunnel or perhaps an `ssl.SSLSocket` to an SSL proxy.
 If an `ssl.SSLContext` is provided, then it will be used to attempt to create an SSL socket from the provided socket.
+- *startup_params* - The standard startup parameters 'user', 'database' and 'replication' have their own parameters in this constructor.
+Other startup parameters can be specified in this dictionary.
+To quote the [docs](https://www.postgresql.org/docs/current/protocol-message-formats.html): "Parameter names beginning with _pq_. are reserved for use as protocol extensions, while others are treated as run-time parameters to be set at backend start time.
+Such settings will be applied during backend start (after parsing the command-line arguments if any) and will act as session defaults."

 ### pg8000.native.Connection.notifications